No, Biden won’t forgive $50K of your student loans; here’s the plan he actually supports

 It’s unclear when any of these policies will be enacted.
 The Biden administration has called on Congress to draft a proposal to cancel student debt.
 If that fails to pass, it’s possible that he will push it through with an executive order.
 But Press Secretary Jen Psaki has indicated that the ball is currently in Congress’ court.

 As for IDR and PSLF, that depends on the Education Department’s priorities.
 The department is currently focused on reopening schools safely, and the majority of Biden’s student loan reforms have to do with paying for college — rather than dealing with student debt.
 It could be several months before IDR and PSLF change, especially since student loan repayments are currently on hold.

 Biden’s student loan forgiveness plans would only affect federal student loans, but that doesn’t mean it’s not possible for private student loans to be included.
 It all depends on the details of the student loan forgiveness plan Congress drafts.

 If you have federal student loans, you don’t need to do anything until September 30th — when repayments are set to start again.
 If you have the means and owe more than $10,000 in debt, making extra payments can lower your balance.
 But if you owe less than $10,000, wait until we have more clarity on how forgiveness is going to work before making extra payments.

 Also hold off on refinancing any federal loans.
 Otherwise you might not be eligible for forgiveness.
-But if you have private loans, steady income and a credit score upwards of 670, refinancing can be a good choice.
+But if you have private loans, steady income and a credit score upwards of 670, refinancing your student loans can be a good choice.
 Interest rates are at record lows, meaning you could save more on interest and the overall cost of your loan.